itrocket-team/testnet_guides/celestia/BlockspaceRace/sovereign_rollup.md

 # <img src="https://avatars.githubusercontent.com/u/54859940?s=200&v=4" style="border-radius: 50%; vertical-align: middle;" width="35" height="35" /> Deploy your own Celestia sovereign rollup
 > For Celestia Testnet — blockspacerace-0

-In this tutorial, you will learn how to set up a simple Movie Rating App.
-The app will be connected to Celestia's data availability (DA) layer using Rollkit, optimized for the blockspacerace network.
-We will create a blockchain with a module that allows us to write and read data from the blockchain.
-This module will allow the end user to submit new ratings (Create), view a list of existing ratings on the blockchain (Read), update existing ratings (Update) and remove them (Delete).
-By following this tutorial you'll learn how to build a simple CRUD applications and build your own one in the future!
+In this tutorial, you'll learn how to create a Movie Rating App connected to Celestia's data availability (DA) layer using Rollkit.
+We'll build a blockchain with read and write capabilities, enabling users to submit new ratings, view existing ones, update them, and delete them.
+By following this tutorial, you'll learn to build a CRUD application and how to add custom fields like timestamp to your posts.

 <details><summary> <h2>📋 Requirements </h2></summary>